padthai-sketch/Dummynet-Blockchain/README.md

-# Proof of Authority Development Chain
+# Proof of Authority Development Chain - Dummynet

-For this assignment, you will take on the role of a new developer at a small bank.

-Your mission, should you choose to accept it, will be to set up a testnet blockchain for your organization.

-To do this, you will create and submit four deliverables:
+I develop a private testnet called 'Dummtnet' to explore potentials for blockchain by setting up the custom out-of-the-box blockchain using the Proof of Authority algorithm, and send a test transaction on MyCrypto application.

 * Set up your custom testnet blockchain.